Jonah-Chng/programming_tryouts/README.md

 # Git repo for my vs code project trials

 ## On 1 Feb 2021: The branch was in master.
-I master to main following instructions here:
+I renamed master to main following instructions here:
 https://stevenmortimer.com/5-steps-to-change-github-default-branch-from-master-to-main/

 ##